Tucupita Marcano Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

+- Mariners pitchers combine to give up 41 home runs (0.8 per game), the first-fewest in the league.

+- Castillo gets the start for the Mariners, his 11th of the season.
+He is 3-2 with a 2.97 ERA and 66 strikeouts through 57 2/3 innings pitched.

-- His last time out came on Sunday against the Atlanta Braves, when the righty threw seven innings, surrendering three earned runs while giving up six hits.
+- The righty last appeared on Tuesday against the Oakland Athletics, when he tossed six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.